Chinmay2660/DSA-By-Abdul-Bari/README.md

 git clone https://github.com/Chinmay2660/DSA-By-Abdul-Bari.git
 ```

 Then navigate to the directory you're interested in and compile the code using a C or C++ compiler.
-You can also run the pre-compiled executables in the `bin` directory.

 ## Contributing